-- (1) For 2010 through 2012 model year engines: - (1.1) For monitors that are required to indicate a malfunction before emissions exceed a certain emission threshold (e.g., 2.5 times any of the applicable standards): - (1.1.1) On the OBD parent rating (i.e., the engine rating subject to the "full OBD" requirement under section (d)(7.1.1)), the Executive Officer may not consider an OBD system noncompliant unless a representative sample indicates emissions exceed 2.0 times the malfunction criteria (e.g., 5.0 times the standard if the malfunction criterion is 2.5 times the standard) without MIL illumination on either of the applicable standards (i.e., FTP or SET). - (1.1.2) On the OBD child ratings (i.e., the engine ratings subject to the "extrapolated OBD" requirement under section (d)(7.1.2)), the Executive Officer may not consider an OBD system noncompliant based on emission levels. - (1.2) The Executive Officer shall use only the test cycle and standard determined and identified by the manufacturer at the time of certification in accordance with section (d)(6.1) as the most stringent for purposes of determining OBD system noncompliance in section (m)(1.1.1). - (1.3) The Executive Officer shall use the adjustment factors determined by the manufacturer at the time of certification in accordance with section (d)(6.2) for purposes of determining OBD system noncompliance in section (m)(1.1.1). - (2) For 2013 through 2015 model year engines:
+- (1) For 2010 through 2012 model year engines: - (1.1) For monitors that are required to indicate a malfunction before emissions exceed a certain emission threshold (e.g., 2.5 times any of the applicable standards): - (1.1.1) On the OBD parent rating (i.e., the engine rating subject to the "full OBD" requirement under section (d)(7.1.1)), the Executive Officer may not consider an OBD system noncompliant unless a representative sample indicates emissions exceed 2.0 times the malfunction criteria (e.g., 5.0 times the standard if the malfunction criterion is 2.5 times the standard) without MIL illumination on either of the applicable standards (i.e., FTP or SET). - (1.1.2) On the OBD child ratings (i.e., the engine ratings subject to the "extrapolated OBD" requirement under section (7.1.2)), the Executive Officer may not consider an OBD system noncompliant based on emission levels. - (1.2) The Executive Officer shall use only the test cycle and standard determined and identified by the manufacturer at the time of certification in accordance with section (d)(6.1) as the most stringent for purposes of determining OBD system noncompliance in section (m)(1.1.1). - (2) For 2013 through 2015 model year engines: - (2.1) For monitors that are required to indicate a malfunction before emissions exceed a certain emission threshold (e.g., 2.0 times any of the applicable standards): - (2.1.1) On all OBD parent ratings and OBD child ratings subject to section (d)(7.2.2), the Executive Officer may not consider an OBD system noncompliant unless a representative sample indicates emissions exceed 2.0 times the malfunction criteria (e.g., 4.0 times the standard if the